-State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Maryland, cont'd information owned or licensed and the nature and size of its business.
+State / Link to Statute Information Covered / Important Definitions Covered Entities 1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Maryland, cont'd agencies of the security breach without unreasonable delay.
+Businesses must implement and maintain reasonable security procedures and practices appropriate to the nature of the personal information owned or licensed and the nature and size of its business.
 Businesses must take reasonable steps to protect personal information when destroying customer records.
 Return to Index of States